 Preparing the Perfect Pork Cutlet

 Start by picking top-notch pork loin chops.
 You want the meat to be just right in texture and thickness.
-This makes the schnitzel truly special.
+This makes the dish truly special.

 Meat Pounding Techniques